 A note from Susan Zall, the creator of Writer's Infusion:

 For years, I wrote without a support system.
 And in case you haven't figured it out, asking your parents and/or significant other might get you feedback, but it usually won't help improve your writing.
-I began looking for a writers group.

 Through sheer luck, I found Ladies Who Critique, an online free service that helps writers find critique partners.

 Then I joined a local writers group.
 They help me improve my writing skills and provide me with the support that I need.

 Over a year ago, someone in the Walpole Writers Group mentioned that a local cable company wanted to film our sessions.
 Nothing, we all thought, would be more boring than watching us critique each other.
 But a few weeks later, I started thinking about the possibility.
 It's not easy to find a good writers group, and it's expensive to pay someone to critique your work.
 What if, instead of filming our own group, I created an organization that critiqued pages for other writers for free?

 I couldn't stop thinking about it.
 It was like that book, What Do You Do With An Idea?, by Kobi Yamada.
 The ideas kept coming so fast that I started sending myself emails in the middle of the night.
 I remembered all of the years I wrote without people to tell me what I was doing right, and what I was doing wrong.